nanobus/nanobus/README.md

 In conjunction with Dapr, NanoBus allows the developer to focus on what matters most, the application's logic.
 All the distributed system "glue" is handled automatically.

-### Data-aware middleware / flows
+### Data pipelines

-Communicating with other services and Dapr building block is simplified in declarative, composable flows.
+Communicating with other services and Dapr building block is simplified in declarative, composable pipelines.
 Secure API endpoints, transform data, support multiple serialization formats, and apply resiliency policies using configuration.

 ### Automatic API endpoints with documentation